taikiy/kernel/doc/protected_mode_development.md

 ## 2. Verify using LLDB

-Since this repo assumes you are using MacOS, we need to use LLDB instead of GDB.
+This repo assumes you are using a Mac on M1 Chip.
+For that, we need to use LLDB instead of GDB.
 Here's how:

 ```
 # Launch QEMU with gdb server enabled